-Compensation and Leadership Management Committee
+Compensation Committee

-Following this offering, our compensation and leadership management committee consists of Mr. Blumenthal, Ms. Green and Mr. Levitan.
-The chair of our compensation and leadership management committee is Mr. Levitan.
-Our board of directors has determined that each member of our compensation and leadership management committee is independent under the listing standards of Nasdaq, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Following this offering, our compensation committee consists of and .
+The chair of our compensation committee is .
+Our board of directors has determined that each member of our compensation committee is independent under the listing standards of Nasdaq, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.

-The primary purpose of our compensation and leadership management committee is to discharge the responsibilities of our board of directors in overseeing our compensation policies, plans and programs and to review and determine the compensation to be paid to our executive officers, directors and other senior management, as appropriate.
-Specific responsibilities of our compensation and leadership management committee include:
+The primary purpose of our compensation committee is to discharge the responsibilities of our board of directors in overseeing our compensation policies, plans and programs and to review and determine the compensation to be paid to our executive officers, directors and other senior management, as appropriate.
+Specific responsibilities of our compensation committee include:

-- reviewing and recommending to our board of directors the compensation of our chief executive officer and other executive officers; - · reviewing and recommending to our board of directors the compensation of our directors; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending, and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections, and any other compensatory arrangements for our executive officers and other senior management; and - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy.
+- reviewing and recommending to our board of directors the compensation of our chief executive officer and other executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending, and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections, and any other compensatory arrangements for our executive officers and other senior management; and - reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy.

-Our compensation and leadership management committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.

-Sustainability, Nomination, and Governance Committee
+Nominating and Corporate Governance Committee

-Our sustainability, nomination, and governance committee consists of Mr. Boyce and Ms. Weiss.
-The chair of our sustainability, nomination, and governance committee is Mr. Boyce.
-Our board of directors has determined that each member of our sustainability, nomination, and governance committee is independent under the listing standards of Nasdaq.
+Our nominating and corporate governance committee consists of and .
+The chair of our nominating and corporate governance committee is .
+Our board of directors has determined that each member of our nominating and corporate governance committee is independent under the listing standards of Nasdaq.

-Specific responsibilities of our sustainability, nomination, and governance committee include:
+Specific responsibilities of our nominating and corporate governance committee include:

-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors: - · developing and making recommendations to our board of directors regarding corporate governance guidelines and related matters; - overseeing our ESG strategy and initiatives; and - · overseeing periodic evaluations of our board of directors' performance, including committees of our board of directors.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors: - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - developing and making recommendations to our board of directors regarding corporate governance guidelines and related matters; - overseeing our ESG strategy and initiatives; and - · overseeing periodic evaluations of our board of directors' performance, including committees of our board of directors.

-Our sustainability, nomination, and governance committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our nominating and corporate governance committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.